Joseph Burke, President: Second Term. 2015 - 2018.

-Mr. Burke is new to the world of the International Baccalaureate, but very interested in this approach to developing international learners.
-He spends much of his time working with clientele overseas, has worked internationally as well and understands that many, if not most of this generation of students, will at one time work overseas or with someone from another country.
+Mr. Burke is very interested in the International Baccalaureate's approach to developing international learners.
+He spends much of his time working with clientele overseas, has worked internationally as well as understands that many, if not most of this generation of students, will at one time work overseas or with someone from another country.

-Ms. Loera currently holds the position of Office of Consumer Affairs Associate at the Department of Family and Protective Services.
+Ms. Morales is a licensed master social worker (LMSW) and currently holds the position of Office of Consumer Affairs Associate at the Department of Family and Protective Services.
 She brings her experience in social services for children and families of Williamson County.

 Jessica's service on the Meridian Board is a meaningful extension of her strong interest in education and the welfare of children.
 As a dedicated civic volunteer, she has successfully managed fundraising projects for various organizations.
-She is president of the local chapter of The League of United Latin American Citizens (LULAC).
-She serves on the Community Development Advisory Commission for the City of Round Rock, is a member of Women's Scholarship Organization, and the Williamson County Hispanic Heritage Committee.
-Jessica is married and lives in Round Rock.
+She recently served as president of the local chapter of The League of United Latin American Citizens (LULAC) and served on the Community Development Advisory Commission for the City of Round Rock.
+Jessica currently serves as secretary of the Round Rock Ballet Folklorico.

 Ann Wink has been a long-time mentor and friend to Meridian, and is often referred to as the school's biggest cheerleader.
 She served as a charter member of the school's very first Board and has an extensive background in education.
 Her expert knowledge of the International Baccalaureate program served the school founders and continues to serve the school leadership today.